changelly/api-changelly/README.md

 * `amountFrom` is a copy of provided by user `amountFrom` request's parameter.
 * `amountTo` is fixed exchange amount of assets that user will receive after create fixed rate transaction with current `rateId`.

+Before getting the fixed rate for specific amount, you need to be sure about your amount is greater or equal than minimal amount and less or equal than maximal amount.
+For this, you need to call [getPairsParams](#getting-the-pair-parameters) method for fetching minimal and maximal amount for current pair.

 If amount will not be correspond with minimal and maximal range for amount then error will be thrown.

 Example request: